openshift/installer/docs/user/metal/install_upi.md

 * `rd.neednet=1`: [CoreOS Installer][coreos-installer] needs internet access to fetch the OS image that needs to be installed on the machine.

+* `coreos.inst.image_url`: If you're not using a live image based initrd you will need to specify a [CoreOS Installer][coreos-installer] image.
+A live image is available starting in 4.6.

 * CoreOS Installer [arguments][coreos-installer-args] are required to be configured to install RHCOS and setup the Ignition config file for that machine.

 ## Watching your installation